-Forging partnerships with flagship retail brands such as Gilt.com and Sports Direct is a strong endorsement of the group's capabilities in supporting brands in establishing new sales channels as well as in inventory management.
-The retail landscape is undergoing some structural change and increasingly large brands recognise the benefits that more integrated inventory partnerships can bring to their operations.
-The group's well established international network, flexible and scalable technology platform and resources in key territories means it is an ideal partner for international brands and retailers.
-Our platform allows us to customise our integration with any brand thus delivering a tailored solution to their requirements.
+Our partnerships with flagship retail brands continue to provide a strong endorsement of the group's capabilities in supporting brands in establishing new sales channels as well as in inventory management.
+The retail landscape is undergoing continued structural change and large brands increasingly recognise the benefits that more integrated inventory partnerships can bring to their operations.

+The group's well-established international network, flexible and scalable technology platform and resources in key territories make it an ideal partner for international brands and retailers.
+Our platform allows us to customise our integration with any brand, thus delivering a tailored solution to their requirements.